-The Community Health Network (CHN) Clinic at Brazosport College (located in BC Central B-Wing) is scheduled to be open from 8 AM to 6 PM Tuesday through Thursday during the Fall 2021 semester.
+The Community Health Network (CHN) Clinic at Brazosport College is located in BC Central B-Wing.
 While walk-ins are available, your visit will be easier if you pre-register by creating an account at www.mychn.org.
 In addition to providing health and behavioral services, CHN also provides COVID vaccinations and testing.
 All insurance is accepted, and healthcare is provided on a sliding scale including no cost for those who need it.